LouisgeneG/PizzaShop/README.md

 # PizzaShop
-I Created this application named Pizzashop to show you how to use Methods, Classes and Objects.
+I Created this application in java named Pizzashop to show you how to use Methods, Classes and Objects.